cs1msa/WPIplus/Collection Analysis/#EP/readme.md

 # EP Analysis
-This folder will contain the analysis for the EP Core Vertical.
-It includes scripts and data related to both statistical and NLP analysis of patent documents within the EP vertical, offering valuable insights into the specific characteristics and trends of this vertical.
+This folder contains the analysis for the EP Core Vertical.
+It includes statistical, NLP, and other analytical results of patent documents within the EP vertical, providing valuable insights into the specific characteristics, trends, and patterns of this vertical.
+These analyses will help in understanding the data structure, classification, and trends in patent filings within the EP domain, facilitating more informed decision-making and deeper exploration of the dataset.

 ## Plotting the Distribution of Patent Documents per Kind Code
 ![plot_distribution_patdocs_kindcode](plot_distribution_patdocs_kindcode.png)